Kesamudram: Geography

-Kesamudram is located 45 km from Warangal.
+Kesamudram's lalbahadur agriculture market committee is one of the biggest agriculture markets in Asia; turmeric, red mirchi, rice and pulses are exported worldwide from Kesamudram market.
 The renovated railway station was inaugurated on 28 April 2018 by MLA Shankar Naik, MP Sitaram Naik, ADR M Subramanyam, Sr Divisional commercial Manager Subith Sharma and railway staff.

 All major express trains halt in Kesamudram.